Consensus, FLP and Paxos

 Broadcast Replication

-There is no safe quarter for our variable: no matter what node we put the variable on, it’s possible we could lose that node, and the variable with it.
-The only way to definitely survive a node crash is to have copies of the variable on multiple nodes.
-To be maximally safe, let’s put a copy of the variable on every node:
+The single-leader design didn’t work because there is no safe quarter for our variable: no matter what node we put the variable on, it’s possible we could lose that node, and the variable with it.
+The only way to definitely survive one node crash is to have at least two copies of the variable on different nodes.
+That way, if any one node crashes, no matter which node, we’ll still have one live backup copy we can switch over to.
+But what if two nodes crash?
+Or three?

 DIAGRAM